jundalisay/superb/content/en/research/pythagoras/fragments/theages.md

-+++
+---
+title: "Theages' Treatise On The Virtues"
+# heading: Prudence And Prosperity
+weight: 16
-title= "Theages' Treatise On The Virtues" date= 2015-09-09 image= "/covers/fragments.png" description= "Iamblichus’ Life of Pythagoras, or Pythagoric Life" linkb= "/research/pythagoras/fragments/polus" linkbtext= "Poluslus" linkf= "/research/pythagoras/fragments" linkftext= "Index"
+description: "Iamblichus’ Life of Pythagoras, or Pythagoric Life"
-+++
+image: "/covers/fragments.png"
+---

 The parts of the soul are:
 - the reasoning power which has dominion over knowledge